CircuitVerse/Blog/content/posts/Naman_Phase_1_Report.md

 ### Sprint 6 (29 Jun–5 Jul): Splitting PRs & member management

 Based on mentor feedback this sprint, the large dashboard PR was **split into small, focused, stacked PRs** (one for the dashboard, one for the settings page, one for member management), which made reviews far faster and sharper.
-We worked through a detailed round of review comments across them, several of them security related: gating the organization param behind the feature flag on create only (to prevent org-hijacking through the edit form), making the "leave organization" action fail gracefully instead of erroring, and guarding the group authorization against invalid input.
+We worked through a detailed round of review comments across them, several of them security-related: gating the organization param behind the feature flag on create only (to prevent org-hijacking through the edit form), making the "leave organization" action fail gracefully instead of erroring, and guarding the group authorization against invalid input.

 We also built the **Member Management page** with the goal of making it as low-friction as possible: an admin changes a member's role with a **single click** on an inline dropdown, adds members through a clean slide-over, and removes them inline, with no modals for the common actions.